Chapter 8 - Coast to Coast

 We went on a great many weekend road trips in a Toyota van we bought.
-Many good memories from all of those.
-Sevrin’s demanding to be the center of attention also really started to emerge.
-I am sure it wasn’t helped by my male “fatherly” reactions that were hardly friendly when she got out of line.
+Many good memories from all of those but Sevrin’s demanding to be the center of attention also really started to emerge.
+I am sure it wasn’t helped by my male “fatherly” reactions that were hardly friendly when she got out of line for the hundredth time.

 The Malibu job was challenging.
 They had bought surplus arcade game hardware sets and Philips laserdisc players that we needed to run the game.
-We really worked hard to get them working.
+It took a lot of work to get them working.
 Ken Melville joined me for some of the design and construction.
 We took test units to arcade shows and when the game worked it got a bunch of great press.
 Malibu owned entertainment centers and miniature golf courses up and down California.
 They were designated as our next test centers.
 We built 30 units and distributed them.
-When the players worked they made real money, but the dust from the arcade centers kept clogging the laserdiscs and they would stop working.
-I would travel up and down California to the centers to get them working again, but it was a losing battle.
-The program finally crashed and I was back in Del Mar unemployed.
+When the players worked they made real money, but the dust from the arcade centers kept clogging the laserdiscs which caused them to stop working.
+I traveled up and down California to the centers to get them working again, but it was a losing battle.
+The program finally crashed too many times and I was back in Del Mar unemployed.

 In spite of that happening, I ended up doing 5 triathlons in 3 years.
 I almost drowned in the big waves during the first one.
 Gradually I learned how to approach it and really enjoyed the distraction.
 I trained so hard I got down to a ridiculous 6% body fat, rail thin and had to eat 7,000 calories a day to keep fueled.